-Oral histories fill in the gaps in the written record by preserving the memories of individuals who have been eye-witnesses to, or participants in, historic events.
-The UNT collection consists of approximately 1,700 bound volumes of interviews.
-The transcripts were generated by the UNT Oral History Program in the university’s History Department and the UNT College of Business Administration.
+Oral histories fill in the gaps in the written record by preserving the memories of individual eye-witnesses to, or participants in, historic events.
+The UNT Oral History Collection consists of nearly 2,000 bound volumes of interviews.
+The transcripts were generated by the UNT Oral History Program in the UNT History Department and the UNT College of Business Administration.

-A sample of subjects covered in the oral histories includes:
+Some of the subjects covered in these oral histories include:

 - Texas politics and politicians